Emmynash/const-server/README.md

-# Node - Koa - Typescript Project
+# Const - Koa - Typescript Project

 [![NPM version](https://img.shields.io/npm/v/node-typescript-koa-rest.svg)](https://www.npmjs.com/package/node-typescript-koa-rest)
 [![Dependency Status](https://david-dm.org/javieraviles/node-typescript-koa-rest.svg)](https://david-dm.org/javieraviles/node-typescript-koa-rest)

-The main purpose of this repository is to build a good project setup and workflow for writing a Node api rest in TypeScript using KOA and an SQL DB.
+The main purpose of this repository is to build a good project setup and workflow for writing a Node api rest in TypeScript using KOA and firebase.

 Koa is a new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
 Through leveraging generators Koa allows you to ditch callbacks and greatly increase error-handling.
 Koa does not bundle any middleware within core, and provides an elegant suite of methods that make writing servers fast and enjoyable.